PydraxAlpta/plvspwaa-dlc-guide/README.md

 [This GBATemp Discussion has info on how to get the spotpass data for a file.](https://gbatemp.net/threads/dump-share-your-spotpass-data-for-games.580265/post-9323439)
 [This is the Checkpoint github and has info for how to use it.](https://github.com/BernardoGiordano/Checkpoint)

-If you are trying to get the DLC working on the emulator, skip to the section after the emulator stuff - the files need to be placed differently.
+If you are trying to get the DLC working on a real 3DS, skip to the section after the emulator stuff - the files need to be placed differently.
 You will need a [hacked 3DS](https://3ds.hacks.guide).

 ## Adding the extdata - Emulator